Kegn/dotfiles/README.md

 # dotfiles
-various dotfiles and configurations for linux systems
+various dotfiles and configurations for my linux box